-An inguinal hernia occurs when a section of bowel extends into the groin area (the crease between the baby’s leg and abdomen).
+Inguinal hernia.
+This occurs when a section of bowel extends into the groin area.
+This is the crease between the baby’s leg and abdomen.
 For boys, it could also extend into the scrotum.
 Surgery is usually needed to treat this type of hernia.

 In many cases, hernias aren’t dangerous.
 As long as the hernia can move back into the abdomen, it’s usually not a problem.
-But if the bowel becomes strangulated (stuck in the weak spot), the problem becomes more serious.
+But if the bowel becomes stuck in the weak spot (strangulated), the problem becomes more serious.
 The abdominal muscle squeezes the bowel, causing swelling.
-Blood flow to that part of the bowel may be reduced, and that portion of the bowel could rupture or die.
+Blood flow to that part of the bowel may be reduced, and that portion of the bowel could burst or die.
 In boys, blood supply to a testicle could be reduced, leading to damage or death of the testicle.

-Once a hernia goes away or is treated, many babies have no lasting problems.
+Once a hernia goes away or is treated, most babies have no lasting problems.
 However, if a hernia is strangulated and blood supply is cut off, this could cause damage to the bowel or testicles.
-Talk to the doctor about how your baby is likely to progress.
+Talk with the healthcare provider about how your baby is likely to progress.

 Watch for the following signs to know if your baby’s hernia is strangulated.
-If you see any of these signs, alert your baby’s doctor or nurse:
+If you see any of these signs, alert your baby’s healthcare provider right away:

-Crying that can’t be consoled (this often means the baby is in pain)
+Crying that can’t be consoled, which can mean the baby is in pain

 Crying or fussing when you touch the hernia

-A swollen, round abdomen (a sign that food isn’t passing through the bowel)
+Swollen, round belly, which can be a sign that food isn’t passing through the bowel